flathub-infra/documentation/docs/02-for-app-authors/05-submission.md

 ### Someone else has put my app on Flathub—what do I do?

-Flathub is primarily intended as a service that is used by app developers to distribute their apps however third party submissions are allowed as long as the license and any terms do not block it.
+Flathub is primarily intended as a service that is used by app developers to distribute their apps.
+However, third party submissions are allowed as long as the application's license and terms of use (if any) do not block it.

 If an application that belongs to you is being distributed without your consent or involvement, please get in touch by [opening an issue](https://github.com/flathub/flathub/issues/new)